Lanczos resampling

-Lanczos filtering and Lanczos resampling are two applications of a mathematical formula.
+Lanczos filtering and Lanczos resampling are two applications of a certain mathematical formula.
 It can be used as a low-pass filter or used to smoothly interpolate the value of a digital signal between its samples.
 In the latter case, it maps each sample of the given signal to a translated and scaled copy of the Lanczos kernel, which is a sinc function windowed by the central lobe of a second, longer, sinc function.
 The sum of these translated and scaled kernels is then evaluated at the desired points.

 Lanczos resampling is typically used to increase the sampling rate of a digital signal, or to shift it by a fraction of the sampling interval.
 It is often used also for multivariate interpolation, for example to resize or rotate a digital image.
 It has been considered the "best compromise" among several simple filters for this purpose.